Did Hina Khan Cheat A Jewellery Company With Ornaments Worth Rs 12 Lakhs?

 The Actress Is Unaffected!

-The actress feels that it is another attempt of her haters to tarnish her image!
+The actress feels that it is another attempt by her haters to tarnish her image!
 Well, the haters don't leave a chance to troll Hina Khan.
-Almost every day the actress will be caught with one or the other controversy.
+Almost every day the actress will be caught with one or the other controversies.
 But the actress seems unaffected with any negative comments or controversies.

 YRKKH Actress Says ‘Peace Out’!